sunweaver/ganetimgr/docs/source/install.rst

 Restart nginx::

-    service nginx restart
+    systemctl restart nginx

 End
 ---

-Ths installation is finished.
+The installation is finished.
 If you visit your webserver's address you should see the ganetimgr welcome page.

 Now it's time to go through the :doc:`Admin guide <admin>` to setup your clusters.